core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # Changelog

+changes from -17 to -18

+* Rather than re-specifying link format (Modernized Link Format), describe a Limited Link Format that's the uncontested subset of Link Format
+* Acknowledging the -17 version as part of the draft
+* Move "Read endpoint links" operation to future specification like PATCH
+* Demote links-json to an informative reference
+* Reshuffling of sections: Move additional operations and endpoint lookup back from appendix
+* Lookup inteface tightened to not imply applicability for non link-format lookups (as those can have vastly different views on link cardinality)
+* Abstract and introduction reworded to avoid the impression that resources are stored in full in the RD
+* Drop a figure that has become useless due to the chanegs of and -13 and -17
+* Wording consistency fixes: Use "Registrations" and "target attributes"
+* Fix incorrect use of content negotiation in discovery interface description (Content-Format -> Accept)
+* State that the base attribute value is part of endpoint lookup even when implicit in the registration
+* Update references from RFC5988 to its update RFC8288
+* Remove appendix on protocol-negotiation (which had a note to be removed before publication)

 changes from -16 to -17

 (Note that -17 is published as a direct follow-up to -16, containing a single change to be discussed at IETF103)